toptobes/ASMPlaygroundV2/README.md

 ### The formatting looks good in Visual Studio, but it seems to be screwed up in file format...

-### also and the 2048 logic can sometimes be slightly broken
+### also the 2048 logic can sometimes be slightly broken

 https://user-images.githubusercontent.com/96998732/184447278-ff088a57-ff43-46a0-80d8-6d24f3218cc4.mp4